 Allow full access to the app without signing in

-The best method for increasing engagement is to offer a login-free experience to new users.
+The best method for boosting app engagement and retention is to offer a login-free experience to new users.
 Let them explore your mobile app without any distractions.
 If they see your app is valuable and appealing, they’ll likely register.
 Also, to simplify and speed up the sign-up and sign-in process, you can allow users to log in with an existing account, such as a Facebook or Google account.

 Example of effective use.
 Foursquare, a popular mobile app for finding restaurants and other establishments, enables users to get started without registering.
 A message encouraging the user to sign up with a social media account pops up between app interactions.